 Back from San Francisco, where I always do well.
 Andrew and I walked all over town.
 Good food everywhere, good “Lit” celebration in the Mission.

 The train ride, back up into the mountains, I’m starting to think, is a bigger pleasure than the drive, and not just an environmentalist’s obligation.
-San Francisco isn’t a small provincial town anymore, and parking alone is uncivilized.
+San Francisco isn’t a small provincial town anymore.
+And parking: that alone is uncivilized.

-However, from the train, the view is of the Union Pacific right-of-way and the California suburbs’ backside (not the old industrial districts’ backsides, which were wrought beautifully by working men, by necessity, entropy, oxidation).
-In the suburbs I see the California that is more of a disappointment, mean, comfortable, ignorant, self-aggrandizing.
+However, from the train, the view is of the Union Pacific right-of-way and the California suburbs’ backside (not the old industrial districts’ backsides, which were wrought beautifully by working men, by necessity, by entropy, oxidation, lovely neglect).
+In the suburbs I see the California that is more of a disappointment, comfortable, ignorant, maybe even mean, self-aggrandizing.
 Reading “Bridge on the Drina,” by Andric.

 Then, home again, I find the bears did get into the pears while I’ve been gone.
 Whole branches pulled off.
 Lost only 2 or 3 boxes pears, but the offense stings.
 (At least a dozen mounds of scat around the property.
 Could this be one bear only?
 Probably a mother and cubs.)